Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 We see the $n$ copies of 0-form $U(1)$ symmetry in $T[T^2]$, which comes from a 1-form symmetry of $T[S^1]$, acting on $\CM_{\rm base}$, with the subgroup $S(U(1)^n)$ preserving $\CM'_{\rm base}$, as well as the $U(1)^{2g}$ 1-form symmetry of the theory $T[\Sigma]$ (which now becomes a 0-form symmetry for $T[\Sigma\times S^1]$) acting on the fiber.
 Although no choice of polarization is needed in the present case, these symmetries are respectively analogues of $L^\vee$, $(L/\partial (L_\delta))^\vee$, and $L_{\delta,\mathrm{ker}}^\vee$ that featured previously in Section~\ref{sec:SymmetryBoundary}.
 In particular, the first two fit in a short exact sequence,

 with the last $U(1)$ being a $(-1)$-form symmetry on the boundary descending from the bulk 0-form symmetry, making it a counterpart of $(\partial (L_\delta))^\vee$.

-The background gauge field for this $(-1)$-form symmetry is a $U(1)$-valued parameter in $T[\Sigma\times S^1]$ that measures the ``mismatch'' of the holonomies around the $n$ punctures.
-When it is not zero, the theory will have no supersymmetric ground states and will exhibit spontaneous symmetry breaking in the infrared.
+The background gauge field for this $(-1)$-form symmetry is a $U(1)$-valued parameter in $T[\Sigma\times S^1]$ that measures the combined holonomy of the $n$ punctures.
+This can also be interpreted as the ``mismatch'' of the holonomies, as a flat $U(1)$ connection on $\Sigma$ can only exist if this parameter is the identity.
+When it is non-trivial, the theory will have no supersymmetric ground states and will exhibit spontaneous symmetry breaking in the infrared.
 However, as the theory is free, the dynamics is not affected.
 At the level of action in the 3d $\CN=2$ superspace, this can be thought of as adding a linear superpotential for a free chiral multiplet to shift the vacuum energy, where the chiral is a combination of the Lagrange multipliers enforcing the Dirichlet boundary condition at various boundary components.